open-pioneer/trails-openlayers-base-packages/src/samples/map-sample/ol-app/README.md

 1. For local state or state that only concerns very few layers of components, use React's builtin `useState` / `useReducer`.
 2. For state that is needed across many layers of UI components, consider using React's [Context](https://react.dev/learn/passing-data-deeply-with-context) (not shown in this example).
 3. For state that is needed all around your application, create one (or more) services that manage your data using libraries such as [Zustand](https://github.com/pmndrs/zustand), [Jotai](https://github.com/pmndrs/jotai) or [Valtio](https://github.com/pmndrs/valtio).
 Keep in mind that not all data is local to the _User Interface_ and that it may also be required that "normal" JavaScript (outside of React) can interact with it.
-4. If your application grows large, consider splitting parts of your business logic, user interface or state management into different packages with well defined responsibilities (also not shown in this example to keep it simple).
+4. If your application grows large, consider splitting parts of your business logic, user interface or state management into different packages with well-defined responsibilities (also not shown in this example to keep it simple).